 The Pursuers

 Police dog picks up a scent- "all right boy, go!"

 3.55pm and the crook's accomplice (Neil Hallett) is preparing to shoot his prisoner.
 Up swoops a police car, but it's warned to back off.
 Bollinger retreats, but only to where he can watch the house.
 Police Dog waits to pounce.
-There's a sound of barking as he jumps on the villain.
+There's a sound of barking as she jumps on the villain.

-At last, Mr and Mrs Marchant are reunited at the end of a long day.
+At last, Mr and Mrs Marchant are reunited at the end of a long day

+The Pursuers